-What is Upper Blepharoplasty?
+What is upper blepharoplasty?

-1. The descent of the eyebrow
+- The descent of the eyebrow

-2. Extra skin around the upper eyelid area
+- Extra skin around the upper eyelid area

-Sometimes, it can be a combination of both.
-With an upper blepharoplasty, you can easily get rid of the problem of heavy feeling lids.
-Note that this procedure is not the same as a brow lift, although Youthful Reflections may perform these two procedures together.
+An upper blepharoplasty, also known as an eyelid lift, alleviates that heavy eyelid feeling.
+However, this procedure is not the same as a brow lift, although we may perform these two procedures together.

 Local anesthesia is accomplished by injecting local anesthetic medication into the specific part of the body where the surgery is to be performed, causing temporary loss of sensitivity.
 In the case of blepharoplasty, after the local anesthetic injections, the upper eyelid becomes completely insensitive, or numb, throughout the whole procedure.

-Dr. Boggess and his team will talk to you about your previous experiences with anesthesia, your preferences, and the risks and benefits of the anesthesia alternatives to make certain the most appropriate anesthesia plan is determined for your procedure.
-You will not need to stay overnight at a hospital, because eyelid surgery can be done safely in an outpatient setting.
+Dr. Boggess and his team will talk to you about your previous experiences with anesthesia, your preferences, and the risks and benefits of anesthesia alternatives to make certain the most appropriate anesthesia plan is determined for your procedure.
+You will not need to stay overnight at a hospital because eyelid surgery can be done safely in an outpatient setting.